 The following sequence shows Arthur Griffith, founder and leader of Sinn Féin, reading on a porch.
 He is then seen in conversation with another man (unidentified).

-The final scene is that of a group of men and young boys standing near a burnt out train carriage. .
-The West Cork Railway, on which construction began in 1845, was also the railroad most affected by the upheaval of in the 1920s, with signal boxes burned and tracks and bridges blown up, including the Chetwynd viaduct.
+The final scenes show a group of men and young boys standing near a burnt out train carriage.
+This may be stock on the West Cork Railway, on which construction began in 1845, which was the railroad most affected by the upheaval of in the 1920s.
+Signal boxes were burned and tracks and bridges blown up, including the Chetwynd Viaduct.